alxm101/RakeenAlam_TKHIF_PH1_FINAL_PROJECT/README.md

 ## Author

-This project was created by Rakeen Alam for the TKH IF Phase 1 Final Project.
+This project was created by Rakeen Alam for the The Knowledge House.
+IT IS STILL IN BETA AND THERE ARE CHANGES TO COME SOON.